ikawrakow/ik_llama.cpp/examples/server/README.md

  * Multimodal (wip)
  * Monitoring endpoints
  * Schema-constrained JSON response format
+ * Prefilling of assistant messages similar to the Claude API
+ * [Function calling](../../docs/function-calling.md) / tool use for ~any model
+ * Speculative decoding
+ * Easy-to-use web UI

 The project is under active development, and we are [looking for feedback and contributors](https://github.com/ggerganov/llama.cpp/issues/4216).